Atomarverseucht/minesweeper/README.md

 - dev: instable development code
 - feature/*: branches for experimenting with new features

-Tech stack and environment
+## Tech stack and environment
 - Language: Scala (≈99.7%)
 - Auxiliary: Shell scripts (≈0.3%)
 - Build: sbt (recommended)
-- Tested on: Arch Linux, Ubuntu, Windows 11 (community-tested)
+- Tested on: Arch Linux, Ubuntu, Windows 11

 ## License
 See the LICENSE file in the repository for licensing information.